American System-Built Homes: Suspected but not verified

-In 2008, Wright scholar, William Allin Storrer unveiled his controversial 29 undiscovered Frank Lloyd Wright works.
+In 2008, Wright scholar, William Allin Storrer unveiled his controversial 29 "undiscovered" Frank Lloyd Wright works.
 One of these houses was the Thomas E. Sullivan House at 336 Gregory Avenue in Wilmette, Illinois, next door to the Burleigh House at 330 Gregory Ave.
-In 1989, Storrer had previously identified the 1916 house as the work of John S. Van Bergen even though the residence does not appear in Martin Hackl's complete catalog, The Works of John S. Van Bergen, Architect.
-In his 2008 findings, Storrer revised his claim, then stating that the Sullivan House was actually an American System-Built Home with a dining room addition by Van Bergen.
+In 1989, Storrer had previously identified the 1916 house as the work of John S. Van Bergen, though the residence does not appear in Martin Hackl's catalog, The Works of John S. Van Bergen, Architect.
+Storrer revised his claim, stating that the Sullivan House was actually an American System-Built Home with a dining room addition by Van Bergen.
 Excluding the alleged addition, the main block of the Sullivan House is nearly identical to that of the Wynant House; only the entrance and garage orientation, a missing bedroom above the garage, and differences in trim details distinguish these two residences.
-Storrer's assertion is further substantiated by a drawing from the Frank Lloyd Wright Foundation which shows Model D-101 with the Sullivan House entrance and without the Wynant House garage wing.
+Storrer's assertion is substantiated by a drawing from the Frank Lloyd Wright Foundation which shows Model D-101 with the Sullivan House entrance and without the Wynant House garage wing.

 Storrer also identified three potential single-story American System-Built Homes in Berwyn, Illinois.
 One, the Chester Bragg House (1916), is located at the 6644 34th Street at the corner of Wesley Avenue and has a Model B1 plan.